Bane rallies No. 20 in second half to for opening 66-61 win

+"Just kind of stuck with it," Bane said.
+"There were times when other people were getting open looks in the first half and I just felt like it was kind of falling my way in the second half."

 Bane's tiebreaking driving layup with 2:48 left finally put TCU ahead to stay.
-The Horned Frogs had trailed by as many as 11 points before halftime.
+Bane also had 10 rebounds.

-TCU played an opener as a ranked team for the first time in 20 seasons, since 1998-99.
-That was after the Horned Frogs had gone to the 1998 NCAA Tournament, their last one before making it last March in the second season for coach Jamie Dixon at his alma mater.
+The Horned Frogs fell behind early in their first opener as a ranked team since 1998-99.
+That preseason ranking was after the Horned Frogs had gone to the 1998 NCAA Tournament, their last one before making it last March in the second season for coach Jamie Dixon at his alma mater.

+Cal State Bakersfield, which like TCU was in the NIT semifinals two seasons ago, jumped ahead 29-18 less than 12 minutes into the game, and led 37-28 at halftime.

+"That's something that was different for us, and we responded in the second half," point guard Alex Robinson said.
+"It's new for all of us, being prepared that everybody's going to come out and give us their best shot."

 Jarkel Joiner had 18 points and Damiyne Durham 11 for Bakersfield.
 Both had three 3-pointers.

-JD Miller had 13 points for TCU, while Alex Robinson had 12 points and nine assists.
-Yuat Alok had 11 points.

-Bane, who also had 10 rebounds, and Alex Robinson each had five points in a 19-6 run in the second half that pushed TCU ahead for the first time since less than seven minutes into the game.
-The Frogs led 49-47 when Bane drove for a layup and made the free throw after being fouled.
+Bane and Robinson each had five points in a 19-6 run in the second half that pushed TCU ahead for the first time since less than seven minutes into the game.
+The Frogs led 49-47 when Bane drove for a layup and made the free throw after being fouled with seven minutes left.

-Durham and Lee had all of the points for the Roadrunners in a 10-1 run in the first half that pushed them ahead 23-15.
-Durham had a layup and Lee a jumper, then after a TCU free throw they each had a 3-pointer in a 34-second span that prompted Dixon to call timeout.
+"I was proud of guys, because we had a lot of guys this is their first time being in a game like this," Bakersfield coach Rod Barnes said.
+"You just don't know, you believe.
+I think our effort and our play today was a program game.
+I think our program just what we've done over the last four or five years brought us here with confidence."

 BIG PICTURE